Bargaining Update – April 16, 2021

-Bargaining sessions are open to faculty, and negotiations have benefited from the many faculty who have been coming to sessions.
+Bargaining sessions are open to faculty, and negotiations in the past have benefited from faculty attendance.
 There is definitely strength in numbers, and we appreciate having you!
-If you would like to attend, please respond to this message and we will send you the link.
+If you would like to attend, please respond to this message and we will send you the Zoom link.

 Regular updates can be found at our webpage: https://uff-fsu.org/